Chris Brockway, Winemaker + Owner

 The Broc Cellars story begins with a move from Nebraska to California.
-Chris Brockway grew up in Omaha, where his stepfather always had wine on the table.
-Chris felt drawn to wine.
-Specifically spicy, brambly Zinfandels from California, and took the leap to move out West.
+Chris Brockway grew up in Omaha and felt drawn to wine.
+Specifically spicy, brambly Zinfandels from California, and took a leap to move out West.
 He received an oenology degree from Fresno State and began making his first wine in 2002 – it was just one barrel.
 The following year he made three barrels, and by 2004 had 14 barrels of wine to call his own.
 Broc Cellars was born and had its first official release in 2006.
 At the time, the mentality surrounding California wines was “bigger is better”.
 Chris personally felt the wines to be too big, too much alcohol, too much everything.
 He set out to do something else.
 In 2008 he moved to his first winery space in Berkeley, which was originally known as Grape Leaf Cellars, located only one block away from where we are now.
 This is where Broc found its way.

 Chris had two major influences that paved the way.
 The first was a book called “Real Wine: The Rediscovery of Natural Winemaking” by Patrick Matthews that he read during school, not assigned, but on his own.
 The second was San Francisco’s first natural wine bar Terroir in its opening year.
 He learned about varieties and wines he had never heard of before.
 He tasted wines that woke up his palate and senses and left him wanting to create that same feeling.